Ruby vs Spinel: Comparing the Gemstones

 The earliest red spinels were found in Buddhist tombs in Kabul Afghanistan, and date back to approximately 100 B.C.
 The mining of spinel began in Afghanistan between 750 and 950 A.D. and was documented by Marco Polo.

 The ancient Romans frequently used red spinels as early as the first century B.C.
-The Romans brought examples of blue and green spinel into England, during their occupation, which dates to 51 B.C.
+The Romans brought examples of blue spinel into England, during their occupation, which dates to 51 B.C.

 Ruby vs Spinel: Comparing the Gemstone